renoust/talipot/doc/user/tutorial_beginner.rst

 Save or Export your Work
 ========================

-Tulip allows you to save your whole project (all opened graphs and displayed views) with its own file format (\*.tlpx).
+Talipot allows you to save your whole project (all opened graphs and displayed views) with its own file format (\*.tlpx).
 To do so, select *File → Save* or *File → Save as*.

-If you are interested to only save one graph, Tulip proposes to save it in its own TLP or TLPB formats (which used the tlp and tlpb file extensions but can also be compressed in indicating the tlpz or tlpbz file extensions); do a right click on the graph's name in the graph list and select *Save* in the contextual menu then displayed.
+If you are interested to only save one graph, Talipot proposes to save it in its own TLP or TLPB formats (which used the tlp and tlpb file extensions but can also be compressed in indicating the tlpz or tlpbz file extensions); do a right click on the graph's name in the graph list and select *Save* in the contextual menu then displayed.
 You can also export it in the GML format (other plugins can offer more possibilities) by selecting *Export* in the same contextual menu.

 .. _first_algo: